 Lentil, Feta, Grape and Walnut Salad Recipe

-I seem to always fall into the trap of preparing lentil-based dishes the same way.
-Typically, I make a basic lentil soup with whatever vegetables I happen to have on hand.
 While there’s nothing wrong with this, I love discovering new ways to combine flavors.
 Which is why I was so excited to discover this lentil, feta, grape, and walnut salad recipe in Martha Stewart’s Everyday Food magazine.

-In this recipe, which I altered slightly, lentils are combined with the fresh flavors of grapes, celery, feta cheese, and walnuts.
+In this recipe, which I altered slightly, lentils are combined with the fresh flavors of grapes, celery, Feta cheese, and walnuts.
 The grapes add a nice sweetness.
 The salad is brought together by a sweet and tangy dressing.
-If you’re stuck in a rut like I was, try this unique and affordable salad.

 Lentil, Feta, Grape and Walnut Salad

-Yield: 2 to 4 servings
+Yield: 2 large or 4 small servings

-Total Time: 30 minutes
+Total Time: 30 min

 Ingredients: